Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02g_FollowOnBookings.md

   - [SAVE & NEW]
-  Click this button to create a new follow-on posting.
+  Click this button to save a newly created follow-on posting.

   - [SAVE]
   Click this button to edit an existing follow-on posting.